ivy-llc/ivy/docs/partial_source/contributing/9_devices.rst

 :code:`ivy.dev` which gets the device for input array, and :code:`ivy.num_gpus` which determines the number of available GPUs for use with the backend framework.

-Many functions are *convenience* functions, which means that they do not directly modify arrays, as explained in the :ref:`Function Types` section.
+Many functions in the :code:`device.py` module are *convenience* functions, which means that they do not directly modify arrays, as explained in the :ref:`Function Types` section.

-For example,
+For example, the following are all convenience functions:
-`ivy.total_mem_on_dev`_ which gets the total amount of memory for a given device, `ivy.dev_util`_ which gets the current utilization (%) for a given device, `ivy.num_cpu_cores`_ which determines the number of cores available in the CPU, and `ivy.default_device`_ which returns the correct device to use, are all convenience functions.
+`ivy.total_mem_on_dev`_, which gets the total amount of memory for a given device, `ivy.dev_util`_, which gets the current utilization (%) for a given device, `ivy.num_cpu_cores`_, which determines the number of cores available in the CPU, and `ivy.default_device`_, which returns the correct device to use.

 `ivy.default_device`_ is arguably the most important function.
 Any function in the functional API that receives a :code:`device` argument will make use of this function,